Decorative Arts and Design

 Purview

-By definition, Decorative Arts and Design focuses on objects meant for domestic use.
-This includes furniture, ceramics and dishes, toys, lighting and appliances, wallpaper and textiles, jewelry, and beyond.
-Like many large institutions, the Brooklyn Museum is also home to entire rooms—referred to as period rooms—that present a more complete snapshot of home life throughout history.
+Decorative Arts and Design focuses on functional objects, which include furniture, ceramics and glass, metalwork, toys, lighting and appliances, wallpaper and textiles, jewelry, and beyond.
+Like many large institutions, the Brooklyn Museum is also home to architectural spaces—referred to as period rooms—that can present objects made for domestic use in context.

-Our Decorative Arts and Design collection includes contemporary domestic wares from around the world and older examples from Europe and the United States.
-Ancient and historical non-Western examples of furniture and ceramics can be found in their respective collections: Arts of Africa, Arts of the Americas, Arts of the Islamic World, Arts of Asia, and Egyptian, Classical, and Ancient Near Eastern Art.
+The Decorative Arts and Design collection includes contemporary designs from around the world and historical examples from Europe and the United States.
+Ancient and historical non-Western examples of decorative arts and design can be found in their respective collections: Arts of Africa, Arts of the Americas, Arts of the Islamic World, Arts of Asia, and Egyptian, Classical, and Ancient Near Eastern Art.

 History

-In the first decades of the 1900s, the Museum also began exhibiting contemporary design and established a costume collection to provide inspiration and resources for working designers in the New York City area.
-Starting in 1948, the Museum’s Edward C. Blum Design Lab influenced fashion designers and manufacturers by making costume and textile works available for research.
-The costume collection was transferred to the Metropolitan Museum of Art in 2009; it is now integrated into the Met’s Costume Institute.
+In the first decades of the 1900s, the Museum also began exhibiting contemporary design to provide inspiration and resources for working designers in the New York City area.
+Starting in 1948, the Museum’s Edward C. Blum Design Lab influenced fashion designers and manufacturers by making textiles and other works in the Museum’s collections available for research.
+A collection of costumes was transferred to the Metropolitan Museum of Art in 2009; it is now integrated into the Met’s Costume Institute.

 Stories and resources